smartheim/ui-maintenance/js/readme.md

 in sync via SSE (Server Send Events).
 The storage follows a State-While-Revalidate strategy.

 The Index DB access and REST updates happen in a web-worker.
-Heavy operations like table joining and sorting is outsourced into the web-worker.
+Heavy operations like table joining and sorting is outsourced into the worker.

-Multiple browser tabs stay in sync and only a single SSE connection must be established.
-(Not true at the moment.
-Shared web workers do not work in WebKit/Safari.)

-This architecture should provide us with low-latency rendering performance.
+This architecture provides us with low-latency rendering performance.